Mato00KAN/Dolphin-MMJR2/Readme.md

 however, is compiled using CMake.
 The Gradle script will attempt to run a CMake build automatically while building the Java code.

-## Command Line Usage

-`Usage: Dolphin [-h] [-d] [-l] [-e <str>] [-b] [-V <str>] [-A <str>]`

-* -h, --help Show this help message
-* -d, --debugger Show the debugger pane and additional View menu options
-* -l, --logger Open the logger
-* -e, --exec=<str> Load the specified file (DOL,ELF,WAD,GCM,ISO)
-* -b, --batch Exit Dolphin with emulator
-* -V, --video_backend=<str> Specify a video backend
-* -A, --audio_emulation=<str> Low level (LLE) or high level (HLE) audio

-Available DSP emulation engines are HLE (High Level Emulation) and LLE (Low Level Emulation).
-HLE is faster but less accurate whereas LLE is slower but close to perfect.
-Note that LLE has two submodes (Interpreter and Recompiler) but they cannot be selected from the command line.

-Available video backends are "D3D" and "D3D12" (they are only available on Windows), "OGL", and "Vulkan".
-There's also "Null", which will not render anything, and "Software Renderer", which uses the CPU for rendering and is intended for debugging purposes only.

 ## Sys Files

 * `wiitdb.txt`: Wii title database from [GameTDB](https://www.gametdb.com/)